uswds/uswds-site/pages/patterns/create-a-profile/name.md

       <h3 class="do-dont__heading">What to do</h3>
         <div class="do-dont__content">
           <ul>
             <li>Do support long text fields for each name.
-Allow users to enter up to 128 characters per field.
-You may choose not to display an empty field of that length.</li>
+Allow users to enter up to 128 characters per field, but follow form norms for field display size.</li>
             <li>Do display the complete name wherever the information is displayed (even if it is long), including on a confirmation page.
-You may display a truncated version of the name to acknowledge logged-in- status in the header.</li>
+You may need to truncate a name when used to convey logged-in status logged-in- status in the site header.</li>
             <li>Do support a rich array of <a href="https://web.library.yale.edu/cataloging/music/diacrit">diacritics, accents, and alternative characters.</a></li>
             <li>Allow users to enter more than one name in each field.
 Spanish-speaking people will often have two family names.
 Brazilians may have three or four family names.</li>
             <li>Do allow both upper and lowercase letters throughout each field.</li>